Discover why Milos is becoming a must-visit destination in the Cyclades as we share our top reasons to visit Milos island in Greece.

 You can also get in touch with Miloterranean, who offer their unique perspective on the island.

 In order to explore Milos, make sure you rent an appropriate vehicle.
 Milos has a very extensive dirt road network, and a normal car isn’t suitable for most of them.
 Our car was slightly damaged on one particularly tricky dirt road – thankfully nothing that couldn’t be repaired!
+Here’s my full guide on how to get around Milos Greece.

 The fishing villages and syrmata houses in Milos